KxSystems/ffi/README.md

 `ext`    | append shared library extension for current platform to library name.
 On Linux ```.ffi.ext[`libm]~`libm.so```

 Function arguments should be passed as a generic list to `cf`, `call`, and the function created by `bind`.

-`cf` and `call` perform native function loading and resolution at the time of the call, which creates significant overhead.
-Use `bind` to perform this step in advance and reduce runtime overhead.

 ## Examples
 ```q